Kubwimana-Jean-Nicolas/airbnb-clone-project/README.md

 Security is critical across all areas of this project—from user authentication to booking and payment handling—to ensure the platform is trustworthy, compliant, and resistant to threats.

+## 🔄 CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) pipelines automate the process of testing, building, and deploying code.
+They help ensure that code changes are automatically validated and safely delivered to production without manual intervention.

+Implementing a CI/CD pipeline is crucial for maintaining code quality, catching bugs early, speeding up the deployment process, and enabling collaborative development among team members.

+### 🧰 Tools Used
+- **GitHub Actions**: Automates workflows for testing and deploying code with every push or pull request.
+- **Docker**: Ensures consistent development and deployment environments by containerizing the application.
+- **PostgreSQL Service**: Used in the pipeline to run integration tests against the real database engine.
+- **Celery & Redis**: Integrated into the Docker setup for testing asynchronous tasks in the background.

+The CI/CD pipeline will help maintain a reliable and scalable development lifecycle for the Airbnb Clone project.